Prem-Kumar16/Dashboard_demo_1/README.md

 node car.js
 ```

-Now copy the below url and paste it in any browser to see the demo running
+Now copy the below url and paste it in any browser to see the demo running (This is the IP address of ec2 instance where your demo is running)

 ```sh
 http://13.126.233.234:3000/